mdrokz/spotify-exporter/README.md

 # spotify-exporter
-an program that can export playlists or liked songs as json files
+A program that can export playlists or liked songs as json files